Colleges by Location

 Student to Faculty Ratio

-In 2023, this ratio at College of the Holy Cross was 10:1.
+In 2024, this ratio at College of the Holy Cross was 10:1.
 That means that there were 10 times more students than teachers at this school.
-The faculty of this school consists of 350 members, according to the most recent data reported.
-Out of that number, there were 173 male and 177 female faculty members.
+The total number of faculty teaching at the institution is 348.
+This number included 171 men and 177 women.
 The fact that female faculty members outnumber the male ones at this school is telling of the importance gender equality has at College of the Holy Cross.

 Student Population Diversity Graph